Which international destinations are reopening to tourists? - KRDO

 Portugal

-While incoming flights from outside the EU are still suspended, some routes in and out of Portuguese-speaking nations such as Brazil are still operating.
+Travelers from EU nation, apart from Italy and Spain, are now permitted to enter the country without going into quarantine.

+However, temperature checks will be taken on arrival and visitor’s will need to comply with local social distancing measures.

-The land border between Portugal and Spain, which has been closed to tourists since March, is unlikely to reopen until EU travel restrictions are lifted.
+The land border between Portugal and Spain, which has been closed to tourists since March, is unlikely to reopen until at least July 1.

 “We are gradually going to start looking at easing border controls,” Internal Affairs Minister Eduardo Cabrita said earlier this month.

-Although the prospect of reopening to international tourists appears to be a little while off, officials are putting measures in place to ensure foreign travelers will feel confident to return once they’re able to.
+In May, officials began putting measures in place to ensure foreign travelers would feel confident to return to Portugal.

 Rita Marques, the country’s Secretary of State for Tourism, has launched a “don’t cancel, postpone” scheme, allowing tourists to reschedule any pre-arranged holidays to Portugal until the close of 2021.